-And to think that I believed I wouldn’t enjoy mayonnaise ever again on the Paleo diet, boy was I wrong!
-The Paleo diet is the chance to discover blends and flavors of mayonnaise that will stay unknown to most people.
+And to think that I believed I wouldn’t enjoy mayonnaise ever again on Paleo, boy was I wrong!
+Paleo is the chance to discover blends and flavors of mayonnaise that will stay unknown to most people.
 For example, the baconnaise, the duckonnaise or the beefonnaise all made from the fat of their respective animal, pork, duck and beef.
 Most people think that this is a heart attack in a jar, but we know better and know that it’s really a health food.

 I’ll give you two different versions of mayonnaise recipes today, a coconut oil mayonnaise and the now famous baconnaise.
 The technique of preparation is the same for both and also keep in mind that you can extend this delicious concoction with spices, fresh herbs (dill is delicious in it), garlic or even chopped pickles for a tartar sauce.